George Sansom: Diplomatic service

 Sansom first arrived in Japan in 1904 and was attached to the British legation in Tokyo to learn the Japanese language.
-While he was working as private secretary to Sir Claude Maxwell MacDonald the legation gained higher status by becoming an embassy, and Sansom was present during the negotiations for the renewal of the Anglo-Japanese Alliance in 1905.
+While he was working as private secretary to Sir Claude Maxwell MacDonald, the legation gained higher status by becoming an embassy, and Sansom was present during the negotiations for the renewal of the Anglo-Japanese Alliance in 1905.
 He spent the majority of his diplomatic career in Japan, working in consulates all over the country while also picking up the language.

 Sansom began his literary career in 1911 with a translation of the Tsurezuregusa by Yoshida Kenkō, a major text of the Kamakura period.

 Sansom was on leave in London in 1915, but was declared unfit for military service in the First World War.
-He was assigned by the Foreign Office to the War Office to undertake political espionage, and was sent to Archangel in Russia.
+He was assigned by the Foreign Office to the War Office to undertake political espionage and was sent to Archangel in Russia.
 He was married the following year.

-Sansom returned to Japan in January 1920 as Secretary to Sir Charles Eliot, whose interest in Japanese Buddhism spurred Sansom's own interest in Japanese history and culture.
+Sansom returned to Japan in January 1920 as Secretary to Sir Charles Eliot, whose interest in Japanese Buddhism spurred Sansom's interest in Japanese history and culture.
 He was thus encouraged to follow in the footsteps of his scholarly predecessors among British diplomats in Japan, such as Ernest Mason Satow, William George Aston and John Harington Gubbins.
 The position also gave Sansom access to many Japanese scholars as well as political leaders.

-Sansom was promoted to Commercial Secretary from 1923.
-In 1926 Sansom was awarded the CMG (Companion of the Order of St. Michael and St. George).
+Sansom was promoted to Commercial Secretary in 1923.
+In 1926, Sansom was awarded the CMG (Companion of the Order of St. Michael and St. George).
 He was divorced in June 1927, but remarried at the end of May the following year.

-Also in 1928, Sansom published An Historical Grammar of Japanese.
+Also in 1928, Sansom published A Historical Grammar of Japanese.
 He followed this in 1931 with Japan: A Short Cultural History and in 1935 with a new edition of Sir Charles Eliot's Japanese Buddhism, which had been left incomplete at the time of Eliot's death.

-In January 1930 Sansom was promoted to Commercial Counsellor, in charge of improving trade relations.
+In January 1930, Sansom was promoted to Commercial Counsellor, in charge of improving trade relations.
 He visited the Philippines in 1932.
-In 1933 Sir Francis Oswald Lindley assigned him the task of negotiating a commercial treaty between British India and Japan.
-Sansom was made a member of the Japan Academy in 1934 and in 1935 he was promoted to Knight Commander within the Order of St. Michael and St. George.
+In 1933, Sir Francis Oswald Lindley assigned him the task of negotiating a commercial treaty between British India and Japan.
+Sansom was made a member of the Japan Academy in 1934, and in 1935, he was promoted to Knight Commander within the Order of St. Michael and St. George.

-As relations between Britain and Japan continued to deteriorate Sansom's reputation as a Japanophile came to be perceived as a liability.
+As relations between Britain and Japan continued to deteriorate, Sansom's reputation as a Japanophile came to be perceived as a liability.
 Although the Ambassador, Sir Robert Clive, continued to rely on Sansom, his successor from 1937, Robert Craigie, was less receptive to his advice.
-In 1935 Sansom took a leave of absence of six months, which he spent at Columbia University in New York as a lecturer.
-While he was on leave in London he announced his retirement from the Diplomatic Service with effect from September 1940.
+In 1935, Sansom took a leave of absence of six months, which he spent at Columbia University in New York as a lecturer.
+While he was on leave in London, he announced his retirement from the Diplomatic Service with effect from September 1940.
 He agreed to return to Japan for one more mission before taking up a position waiting for him at Columbia University.